lj-valencia/lj-valencia/README.md

 ## Hello there! 👋

 ### About me
 My name is LJ.
-I am passionate about applying data science to foster evidence-driven public policy.
+I am passionate about applying data science and economics to foster evidence-driven public policy.
 I develop scripts to increase data accessibility and help expedite the collection of evidence.
-I primarily program in Python and R. I am also proficient in MATLAB and STATA.
-My research interests are Macroeconomics, Political Economy, and Applied Data Science.

 I currently work at [Western Economic Diversification Canada (WD)](https://www.wd-deo.gc.ca/eng/home.asp) as a Junior Economist.